miklevin/MikeLev.in/_posts/2025-04-06-cursor-ai-terminal-agent-mode.md

 the horse!
 The only thing that bothers me is that all these rules are going to vary from agentic IDE to IDE.
 Just document as you go and be able to throw all your rules and a working environment together no matter what.

+The revelation about the symlink structure simplified our mental model of the system configuration.
+What initially appeared to be a complex hard-link relationship turned out to be a cleaner, more straightforward symlink architecture.
+This understanding helps us work more effectively with Cursor's agent mode, focusing our attention on the repository location while letting the system handle the symlink relationships transparently.

 ---